In this article, we will summarize and exemplify a little of Japanese grammar. Let’s talk a little bit about nouns, pronouns and the plural.

-Japanese pronouns (代名詞 - Daimeishi) are words we use to refer to people, just like in Portuguese: me, you, him, she, us, you, them, they ...
-But it is quite different in nihongo, Japanese pronouns are one both sensitive to age, politeness and dialects and in most cases they are omitted because the context of the sentence already makes clear what we are saying.
+The Japanese pronouns (代名詞 – Daimeishi) are words we use to refer to people, just like in English: I, you, he, she, we, you, they… But it's very different in nihongo, the Japanese pronouns are a both sensitive to age, politeness and dialects and in most cases they are omitted because the context of the sentence already makes it clear what we are saying.
 There are thousands of pronouns in Japanese, including archaic pronouns that are rarely used today.

 1st Person Singular ~> Me

 - 私 - watakushi - Extremely formal use, among all below this is the most formal

 - 私 - watashi - A little less formal than the one above, but still formal

 - 僕 - boku - More casual use, but with a polite tone, used by young people;